vfscalfani/rdkit/Docs/Book/Cookbook_v2.rst

 =====================

 The examples included come from various online sources such as blogs, shared gists, and the RDKit mailing lists.
 Generally, only minimal editing is added to the examples for formatting consistency and to incorporate the doctests.
 We have made a conscious effort to appropriately credit the original source and authors.
-For now, we are including anything that seems useful and reusable.
 One of the first priorities of this document is to compile useful **short** examples shared on the RDKit mailing lists, as these can be difficult to discover.
 It will take some time, but we hope to expand this document into 100s of examples.
 As the document grows, it may make sense to prioritize examples included in the RDKit Cookbook v2 based on community demand.

 Feedback
 =========

 If you have suggestions for how to improve the Cookbook v2 and/or examples you would like included, please contribute directly in the source document (the .rst file).
-The Index ID# is simply a way to track entries, new additions are sequentially numbered.
+The Index ID# is simply a way to track Cookbook entries and images.
+New additions are sequentially index numbered.
 Alternatively, you can also send Cookbook revisions and addition requests to the mailing list:
 <rdkit-discuss@lists.sourceforge.net> (you will need to subscribe first).

 Drawing Molecules (in a Jupyter Environment)